Healthity

 CONCEPT VALIDATION (1):

 I validated the design concept using the low-fidelity prototype with participants who had been involved in the initial user interviews.
-This process enabled me gather feedback on the design concept and ensured that the design prioritized the user's experiences and addressed the user pain points.
+This process enabled me gather feedback on the design solution and ensured that the design prioritized the user's experiences and addressed the user pain points.

 • 5 out of 5 participants acknowledged the app's ability to address their scheduling challenges with clinics.
 They unanimously highlighted the app's uniqueness, specifically highlighting the prescription transmission feature